34 MINUTE READ

-If there’s one thing this machine does extremely well and consistently, it’s make extremely smooth, dense, and creamy ice cream.
+Yes, I’ve found that it makes extremely smooth, dense, and creamy ice cream when I test it with my vanilla bean ice cream recipe.
+It didn’t, however, produce the same great results when I tried the gelato recipe in the instruction manual.
 I’ve found that it produces ice cream with the same smooth and creamy texture when mixes of between 500 ml and 900 ml (0.53 quart to 0.95 quart) are frozen, but texture deteriorates once the batch size reaches 1000ml (1.06 quart).

-In a taste test to compare texture, I found that the ICE-100 produced ice cream that was slightly smoother and creamier than that produced by both the Whynter ICM-200LS* and the Breville BCI600XL*, with the Whynter ICM-200LS a close second, and the Breville BCI600XL third for overall texture.
+In a taste test, I found that the ICE-100 produced ice cream that was slightly smoother and creamier than that produced by both the Whynter ICM-200LS* and the Breville BCI600XL*, with the Whynter ICM-200LS a close second, and the Breville BCI600XL third for overall texture.
 The Breville BCI600XL incorporated slightly more air during freezing, resulting in ice cream that was slightly lighter and airer.
 The Whynter ICM-200LS incorporated the least amount of air of the three machines, about 8%, producing a nice dense ice cream.
-If I had to recommend one of the three, it would be the ICE-100 just because of the quality of the ice cream.

 How Does the ICE-100 Compare to the Lello 4080 Musso Lussino?